CalebC44/github-portfolio/_posts/2025-9-25-Automated-Reconnaissance-Tool.md

 After cleaning up the outputs and putting them together we have our final product! input a domain name and get basic infomation about it.

 Next step is adding Shodan to see if there is any exposed services or infrastructure.
+Ran into an issue where Shodan will only take an IP address.
+So we have to have 2 diffrent inputs.
+To Solve this we will turn the script into a command line program

+Final Step is making the pyhton script into a command-line application.
+We start by definine our functions default, shodan and main.
+Next we define the commands they can run (--default & --shodan) and finnaly add in helpfull hits and the start of the program.

 ###Automated Reconnaissance Tool: